albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # What is a Docker image?

-- **read-only** filesystem that contains
+- A **read-only** filesystem that contains

-  - operating system
+  - The operating system
-  - programs needed by the application (e.g. Java Runtime Environment)
+  - The programs needed by the application (e.g. Java Runtime Environment)
-  - application executable, dependencies, and configuration
+  - The application executable, its dependencies, and configuration

-- immutable (cannot be modified once built)
+- Immutable (cannot be modified once built)

-- new image gets created **every time** a new version of our application is dockerized
+- New image gets created **every time** a new version of our application is dockerized

 ---

-# How to create a Docker image?
+# How is a Docker image created?

-- by building a _Dockerfile_
+- A Docker image is created when a _Dockerfile_ is built

   ```bash
   $ docker build . -t boot-fat-jar:local
   ```

-  The above command creates a docker image and tags it as `boot-fat-jar:local`
+  The above command creates a Docker image and tags it as `boot-fat-jar:local`

-- We can run the docker image (creating a docker container) once this is built
+- We can run this Docker image (creating a Docker container when doing so) once this is built

   ```bash
   $ docker run --rm \